wp-plugins/easy-spoiler/readme.txt

 == Upgrade Notice ==

+= 1.7 =
+ * Support for Right-to-Left languages and format.
+Option is located on admin panel under 'global defaults'.
+ * Support to use your theme's native text color for spoiler title and button text when using easyspoiler's native theme.
+   Note this feature is ignored if you have enabled custom colors.
+The button and title theme enable options are located on the admin panel in title and button options, respectively.

 = 1.6.3 =
  * Fix for fireFox issue with spoilergroups causing a reload of the page when opened.